-Within the Lakes District Master Planned Community Area established herein, a "Master Plan" development review will occur as described below.
+Within the Lakes District Plan area, a "Master Plan" development review will occur as described below.

 - (a) Pre-Application Meeting. - 1.
 The pre-application meeting with the Community Development Department will give the applicant the opportunity to present the proposal before incurring the costs in time and expense associated with a formal application and will acquaint the applicant with subdivision procedures and requirements and any concerns of the city regarding the property in question. - 2.
 All applicants for Master Plan approval shall attend a pre-application meeting.
 The city will not accept an application for Master Plan review until this requirement is met.
 The applicant may schedule a pre-application meeting by contacting the Community Development Department.
 A pre-application meeting will be scheduled within seven business days of the applicant's request.
-The meeting will include representatives from relevant city departments. - (b) Master Plan Review. - 1.
-Development applications within the Lakes District Master Planned Community Area established herein are required to submit a site plan and impact statement in accordance with the regulations prescribed within Chapters 5 and 6 of the Auburndale Administration and Procedures Manual.
-In addition to these requirements, developments within the Lakes District Master Planned Community Area established herein are required to submit building elevations and architectural renderings.
+The meeting will include representatives from relevant city departments. - (b) Master Plan Review. - Development applications within the Lakes District are required to submit a site plan and impact statement in accordance with the regulations prescribed within Chapters 5 and 6 of the Auburndale Administration and Procedures Manual.
+In addition to these requirements, developments within the Lakes District are required to submit building elevations and architectural renderings.